actility/Fuota-doc/src/Overview/readme.md

 -   The FUOTA function manages firmware upgrades, and also provides an optional differential firmware upgrade ("Smart Delta") function.

-The RMC features include:
+FUOTA service includes:

--   Coordination of Device and Multicast Group data with ThingPark Wireless
+-   Coordination of Device and Multicast Group data with ThingPark Wireless and ThingPark Enterprise
--   Management of Reliable Multicast groups and configuration of reliable multicast client devices to add or remove them from the groups
+-   Management of Multicast groups and configuration of reliable multicast client devices to add or remove them from the groups
 -   Orchestration and monitoring of FUOTA campaigns
--   Management of Reliable Multicast sessions using LoRaWAN class B or class C
+-   Management of Multicast sessions using LoRaWAN class B or class C
     -   Multicast Optimization of battery and radio consumption during RMC campaigns